Home » Articles » Spend the day at Catherine Hill Bay

 Visiting Catho

-To get to Catherine Hill Bay take the Pacific Highway from Lake Macquarie heading in the direction of Sydney.
-Take the left-hand turn onto Flowers Drive to Catherine Hill Bay.
+To get to Catherine Hill Bay take the Pacific Highway from Lake Macquarie.
+Turn onto Flowers Drive and follow it into Catherine Hill Bay.

 Catherine Hill Bay is one of Lake Macquarie’s hidden treasures so add it to your list of places to visit.
-It’s only a short drive and you’ll really appreciate the unique coastal landscape and natural beauty of the area.
+It’s only a short drive and you’ll appreciate the unique coastal landscape and natural beauty.
 A must for every Lake Mac family.

 Share this post